 With a focus on achieving excellence in safety, efficiency and optimized land use, Vancouver Airport Authority is always looking ahead as part of meeting both the short- and longer-term needs of the province and the region.

-As a first step in protecting for a potential future runway, Vancouver Airport Authority recently notified Transport Canada of its intention to apply for changes to its Airport Zoning Regulations (AZR) – the zoning in areas surrounding the airport that ensures aircraft can safely operate.
+As a first step in protecting for a potential future runway, Vancouver Airport Authority notified Transport Canada of its intention to apply for changes to its Airport Zoning Regulations (AZR) – the zoning in areas surrounding the airport that ensures aircraft can safely operate.
 The current AZR was last updated in 1981.

 This is the beginning of a robust, federally-mandated application process governed by YVR’s regulator, Transport Canada, and includes a comprehensive public consultation process.

 AZRs are federal regulations enabled under the Aeronautics Act that serve to limit the height of buildings and other structures around the airport to ensure safe aircraft operations.
 AZRs are in place to protect current aircraft operations, but also to ensure that future development near the airport remains compatible with plans for future runways.